2.10 Criminological Schools and Their Theories

 Cesare Lombroso said that he could tell who a criminal was just by taking body measurements.
 Charles Darwin theorized that some humans were evolutionary throwbacks to lesser developed humans.
 There were even Biological Positivists who claimed that physical features were also a prediction of intelligence.
 A few decades after Lombroso’s theory, Charles Goring took Lombroso’s ideas about physical differences and added mental deficiencies too.
 In his book The English Convict (1913), Goring argued that physical abnormalities were also evidence of mental degradations and subject to scientific experimentation for proof (Goring, 1913).
 The focus on mental qualities led to a new kind of biological positivism – the Intelligence Era.

 Alfred Binet – the inventor of the IQ test – advocated for the idea of intelligence as a fluid mechanic.
 His argument was that human intelligence was not static and that we could gain and lose intelligence as we got older and more experienced.
-Binet wanted to evaluate school-aged youths to determined who was intellectually competent and who was not.
+Binet wanted to evaluate school-aged youths to determine who was intellectually competent and who was not.
 Unfortunately, H. H. Goddard, an American psychologist, disagreed and believed that intelligence was fixed and could not change.
 Goddard performed IQ tests on students and used the results to categorize them based on their perceived “intelligence.”
 Subsequently, those who underperformed were institutionalized, deported, or sterilized (Fedorek, 2019).
 Goddard’s work on intellectual sterilization would lead to the U.S. Supreme Court ruling in Buck v.
 Bell (1927), which allowed for the continuation of a Virginia state law for the sexual sterilization of inmates of institutions to promote the health and safety of the patient and the welfare of society (Buck v.
 Bell 274 US 200 [1927], 2023).

 Even after Lombroso, Goring, and Goddard, research into intelligence revealed that it was still as critical to criminality as race and social class in predicting behavior (Hirschi & Hindelang, 1977).
 This is because we measure and perceive intelligence based on our own perceptions and assumptions.
 How do we really measure intelligence?
 Is it general academic knowledge?
 Is someone “gifted” merely because they are academically so, or are there other considerations that could define the term?
 Is intelligence inherited?
 If a couple are having children and they are not mentally incapacitated, what does that mean for their children?
 What about the opposite?
 Does a mentally incapacitated individual mean that his/her offspring will be mentally deficient as well?
 There are also other questions, including those involving environmental influences on intelligence and cultural influences (Fedorek, 2019).
 Remember, Criminologists try to answer as many questions as possible.